litements/litequeue/README.md

 mark it as done when you finish processing it.
 When you run the `.prune()` method, it will remove all the finished tasks from the database.

-Message IDs follow RFC 9562 UUIDv7: their first 48 bits contain the Unix timestamp in milliseconds.
-Queues created by older LiteQueue versions may contain IDs from an earlier UUIDv7 draft.
-Those IDs remain valid and can coexist with RFC UUIDv7 IDs, but the queue sorts lexically by `message_id`.
-New RFC UUIDv7 values can therefore sort before older draft-format IDs.
+Message IDs follow RFC 9562 UUIDv7.

 ## Installation